 Did you know that the third Monday in December is usually the busiest mailing day of the year?
 And that the Post Office will deliver over 20 billion pieces of mail this holiday season?
-So, just in time for the busy mailing rush, here are time savers and tips to make sure your mail arrives on time and in good condition.
+So, just in time for the busy mailing rush, here are some tips and timesavers to make sure your mail arrives on time and in good condition.

 Don’t Be Late—Holiday Mailing Schedule